umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Domains/index.md

 # Managing domains and certificates

-Under *Settings* in the Umbraco Cloud Portal you'll find a page called **Manage domains**.
+Under *Settings* in the Umbraco Cloud Portal, you'll find **Manage domains**.
 This is where you go when you want to bind domains to your Cloud environments and when you want to add security certificates to your environments.

 ## Domains